Cross Stitch kits, charts, designs and leaflets; original paintings for sale.

 See also Satin stitch

 A free embroidery stitch used as a border.
-Sheaf stitch - click to enlarge
+Sheaf stitch

 This is worked vertically upwards and begins by laying evenly spaced pairs of horizontal threads.
 Then bring the needle out at A just below the first bar and taking it over and under the second bar working from left to right.
 The same thread is then taken between the second and third bars working from right to left and in between each of the first set of vertical threads.
 Continue working upwards until the top.
 The next stage is to come out at B, pass the thread under the horizontal bar to the left of the two right hand vertical threads and pull until only a small loop is left and through this and pull tightly.
 Repeat across the row.
 When all these stitches are worked pull the 'sheafs' tightly in the centre with two horizontal stitches.

-A counted thread stitch which is quite complicated to work.Shell stitch - click to enlarge
+A counted thread stitch which is quite complicated to work.Shell stitch

 Make four long stitches over six threads leaving one thread between each stitch.
-When fourth stitch is completed , bring needle through centre pair of horizontal threads and make a short horizontal stitch right across one thread and over the four long stitches drawing them together.
+When the fourth stitch is completed , bring needle through centre pair of horizontal threads and make a short horizontal stitch right across one thread and over the four long stitches drawing them together.
 Continue along row.

 When completed use a contrasting thread to coil twine into horizontal stitches and work backstitch between rows to hide the fabric.